System Reconciliation Rules

 Intelligent Transaction Matching successfully matches the transactions if:

-Because this rule does not have a condition for matching on the transaction number, NetSuite does not group transactions on this rule.
+Because this rule doesn’t check the transaction number, NetSuite doesn’t group transactions by it.
 For details, see Grouping Multiple Transactions.

-If these criteria are not met, Intelligent Transaction Matching runs the first active custom rule, if applicable.
+If these criteria aren’t met, Intelligent Transaction Matching tries the first active custom rule, if there is one.
 For details, see Creating User Transaction Matching Rules.

 Related Topics